AnimeNL/volunteer-portal-api/api/content/stewards.team/registration/2022-regular/training.md

 been able to host a festival for over two years now, all stewards are expected to participate.

 Unfortunately you will not be able to help out as a steward when you're not able to attend.
-We can, however, offer you a position in our _Festival Elves_ team, who make sure that all visitors are able to find their way around the venue.
+We can, however, offer you a position in our _Festival Hosts_ team, who make sure that all visitors are able to find their way around the venue.

 [« Previous page](/registration/2022-regular/)